 Trees provide shelter and attract a diverse range of insect species for bats to feed on.
-Since bats are not able to bore holes or make nests, they use whatever gaps are available – including hollows made by other animals, the natural decay of the wood or arboricultural methods.
+Since bats are not able to bore holes or make nests, they use whatever gaps are available – including cavities and crevices made by other animals, the natural decay of the wood or arboricultural methods.

 Bats use different parts of the tree for different reasons, depending on the time of year and temperature.
 For example, in the summer bats might use the higher canopy sites to have their young in warmer temperatures.
 In winter, they might move deeper and lower into the tree to hibernate.
 Male bats and non-breeding females tend to prefer cooler conditions throughout the year.
 Breeding females prefer warmer roosts in spring and summer, when raising their baby (pup) places high demands on their energy levels.
 Breeding females cluster together to retain body heat, but they also get through this challenging time by gaining 'free' heat from tree roosts in two ways: